 Did you know?
 Benefits of remote work include eliminating the commute, more time to develop healthier habits and not being exposed to office germs.

 Introversion (I) vs. extraversion (E)

-People who tend toward introversion are often seen as the ideal work-from-home candidates, because they thrive in quiet, calm environments where they can be alone with their thoughts.
-However, Segovia noted that the solitude of the home office typically gives introverts less motivation to speak up and contribute to group discussions.
+- Introverts: People who tend toward introversion are often seen as ideal work-from-home candidates because they thrive in quiet, calm environments where they can be alone with their thoughts and avoid workplace stress.
+However, Segovia noted that the home office’s solitude typically gives introverts less motivation to speak up and contribute to group discussions.

-Extraverted individuals, on the other hand, draw their energy from others, and they may find it difficult to be creative and productive without an office full of colleagues to bounce ideas off of, Segovia said.
-Similarly, psychologist Dr. Jennifer Jones, founder and CEO of the EntrepreneurShift app and live-event program, said that extraverts may experience an “energy rut” while working from home if they don’t get that face time they crave.
+- Extroverts: In contrast, extroverted individuals draw their energy from others; they may find it challenging to be creative and productive without an office full of colleagues with whom to share ideas.
+Similarly, psychologist Dr. Jennifer Jones, founder and CEO of the EntrepreneurShift app and live-event program, says extroverts may experience an “energy rut” while working from home if they don’t get the face time they crave.

 Intuition (N) vs. sensing (S)

-When it comes to processing information, people who are more intuitive tend to want “big-picture” ideas, and to look at things from a broader perspective, Segovia said.
-They don’t necessarily need or want a lot of direction, and may react negatively to micromanagement.
+- Intuitive people: According to Segovia, when it comes to processing information, people who are more intuitive tend to want “big-picture” ideas; they prefer to look at things from a broader perspective.
+They don’t necessarily need or want a lot of direction and may react negatively to micromanagement.

-In contrast, sensors need specifics, and find it challenging when the directions and tasks they’re given are too general.
-Segovia said these individuals need to be able to ask a lot of questions to understand and focus in on the details.
+- Sensors: In contrast, sensors need specifics.
+They find it challenging when the directions and tasks they’re given are too general.
+Segovia said these individuals must be able to ask many questions to understand and focus on the details.

 Thinking (T) vs. feeling (F)

 This MBTI-type pairing usually refers to how people make decisions, but Segovia said a person’s preference for thinking or feeling also affects how they interpret remote communications.